What is the Florida ExpertNet?

 The following profiles are included:

-• Faculty with funded research in the last 5 years
+• Faculty with current or previously funded research

 • Centers and institutes and their directors